Latest News

 See our News page for other stories

 If you have ever stood by the ocean and watched waves roll in, curling repeatedly into the sand or sending spray sky-high against a rocky shore, you’ve experienced the seemingly infinite power of the ocean.
-What if we could harness some of that renewable energy to power our homes and businesses?
+What if we could capture some of that energy and turn it into electricity?

 PacWave is an open ocean wave energy testing facility consisting of two sites, each located just a few miles from the deep-water port of Newport, Oregon on the ever-energetic Pacific Ocean.
 Both PacWave sites are highly accessible and served by a diverse maritime supply chain.